Random entanglement percolation on realistic quantum networks: Physically Motivated Edge Distributions

 Therefore, any physically motivated distribution of the channel imbalance $P$ induces a corresponding distribution of edge SCPs.
-If $P$ has density $f_P$, then the induced SCP density is
+If $P$ has density $f_P$, then, using the inverse $P(x)=10\log_{10}[(2-x)/x]$, the induced SCP density is

 Some examples of real-world PDL distributions, shown in Fig.~\ref{fig:pdl-scp-models}, are the Maxwellian model of Mecozzi and Shtaif~\cite{2002mecozzi}, describing the asymptotic regime of many weak independent PDL contributions; the exact accumulated statistics of Galtarossa and Palmieri~\cite{2003galtarossa}; and the finite-element terrestrial-link model of Lin and Jiang~\cite{2024lin}.
 The corresponding average SCPs, which determine the RCEP threshold, are $\mu_{\rm MS}\approx0.714$, $\mu_{\rm GP}\approx0.739$, and $\mu_{\rm LJ}\approx0.755$.
+In the weak-PDL regime \cite{2024kucera}, Eq.~\eqref{eq:pdl-scp-map} can be expanded and then averaged to obtain